digigaia/kudu/README.md

 - better error handling when constructing types.
 We should remove `assert`s and `panic` and use proper error types

+// TODO: do the other tests from here: https://github.com/FACINGS/pyntelope/blob/main/tests/unit/types_test.py
+// missing for now:
+//  - UnixTimestamp
+//  - TimePoint

 ## NOTES

 tests locations